“Persian Empire”: (Greatest & Most Powerful) Empire of Ancient World!

 Between 1779 and 1789 five Zand kings ruled briefly.
 In 1789 Lotf Ali Khan claimed himself as the new Zand king and tried to put down a rebellion led by Agha Mohammad Khan Qajar.
 Outnumbered by the superior Qajar forces, Lotf Ali Khan was finally defeated.
 His defeat marked the final eclipse of the Zand dynasty, which was supplanted by that of the Qajars.

 Qajar dynasty (1785–1925)

+Much like the Afsharid dynasty, they also had a Turkish origin.
 This Family overthrew Lotf’Ali Khan (The last ruler of the Zand dynasty) in 1794, and once again declared Persian dominion over massive areas of central Asia.